noobiwankenoobi/blue-squad-pokedex-v01/README.md

 ## To Test Solution

 1. I deployed this app to Netlify [here](https://bluesquad-pokedex-ross-hazelett.netlify.app/)
-2. You can review the code on sandbox [here](https://codesandbox.io/s/blue-squad-pokedex-9x03y)
-3. The Github repository is [here](https://github.com/noobiwankenoobi/blue-squad-pokedex-v01)
+2. The Github repository is [here](https://github.com/noobiwankenoobi/blue-squad-pokedex-v01) - clone it and play around with it as much as you'd like

 ## Planning materials